EmeraldLoc/sm64coopdx/docs/lua/lua.md

 - When a function requests a time parameter, it is almost if not always in frames.
 - You can use the `print()` command when debugging.
 Your logs will show up in the console.
 - You can create a folder within the mods folder containing multiple lua scripts as long as one script is called `main.lua`.
 Dynos actors can be placed inside this mod folder under `<your mod folder>/actors/`.
+- If you're just starting out, you should take a look at the guide for [creating a mod](guides/creating-mod.md).
 <br />

 ## Sections